AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Tagged Types and Type Extensions
 --------------------------------

-Use of the 'Class attribute of an object or of a type is not in |SPARK|.
+Use of the 'Class attribute is not permitted in |SPARK|.

 [This restriction may be relaxed at some point in the future.
-Use of attributes such as Pre'Class are unaffected by this rule.
+As a consequence of this restriction, dispatching calls are not currently in
-As a consequence of this restriction, dispatching calls are not in |SPARK|.]
+|SPARK| but are planned for a future release.]

 A type extension declared within a subprogram body, block statement, or generic body which does not also enclose the